Tax Implications of Taking Money from a Limited Company for Home office

 Read on to find out!

-Tax Reliefs on Taking money from a Limited Company for Home office?
+Tax Reliefs on Taking Money from a Limited Company for Home Office?

-Though it is possible to pay for your home office by your limited company, but there are a lot of things to consider in this regard.
+Though it is possible to pay for your home office by your limited company, there are a lot of things to consider in this regard.

 You need to know that the services incurred on your home office cannot be considered as a capital allowance, but you can claim the running cost and repair of your business as a business expense.